-Goff stared for a moment longer and then looked away, even more determined to win that scholarship.
+He stared for a moment longer and then looked away, even more determined to win that scholarship.
 He stepped back and surveyed the statue.
-The sun had faded just a little, darkening the shadows, and it looked more evil now, more mysterious.
-Glancing around first to make sure he was alone, he jammed the wizard’s cap back on his head.
+The sun had faded just a little, darkening the shadows, and now it looked even more evil, more mysterious.
+Glancing around to make sure he was alone, he jammed the wizard’s cap back on his head.
+“Forget you, Tom.”

-Goff retrieved his pencil and notebook from the ground and opened it to a blank page.
-After thinking for a moment, he wrote:
+He retrieved his pencil and notebook from the ground.
+After thinking for a moment, he opened the notebook and wrote:

-Behind the Spraksville library stands a statue of four men, worried and serious, watching, guarding against something unexpected, something evil, something that will attack without warning.
+Behind the Spraksville Library stands a statue of four men, worried and serious-looking, who seem to be guarding against something unexpected, something evil, something that will attack without warning.
 I ask myself: Are we all in danger here?
 Perhaps the little town of Spraksville harbors secrets only the oldest townsfolk know, secrets that may one day haunt us—or maybe even kill us—in our sleep.

-The gargoyle was no longer staring straight ahead as it had only a moment ago.
-It had turned its head and was staring right at Goff with beady little eyes.
-Goff’s blood turned to ice.
-He pressed the pencil too hard against the paper and snapped off the tip.
-With shaking hands, he pulled his glasses off and cleaned them with the sleeve of his jacket, muttering, “It’s just a smudge or something.
-Has to be.”
+Panic surging through him, he pressed the pencil too hard against the paper and snapped off the tip.
+With shaking hands, he pulled his glasses off and cleaned them with the sleeve of his jacket, muttering, “It’s just a smudge or something.”

 That did NOT just happen!